extraes/BW-Chaos/README.md

 - useLaggyEffects: Enables or disabled the more processing intensive effects, intended for people that can stomach low framerates, because there wasn't a year spent on optimizing it.

-- useSteamProfileEffects: Determines if effects changing your Steam profile will run, like "Change Steam name for 5m"
+- useSteamProfileEffects: Determines if effects changing your Steam profile will run, like "Change Steam name for 5m".

+- useMetaEffects: Enables or disables effects that change the way the mod behaves, like changing the time between effects.

 - syncEffectsViaEntanglement: Determines whether the Entanglement module is enabled or disabled.